premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-17. Can we define private and protected modifiers for fields in interfaces?
+17. Can we define private and protected modifiers for fields in interfaces?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)